ragatol/simple-lua-nvim-plugins/README.md

 If you are using init.vim, the use `luafile` with the path to the plugin file to load it.

-These are very simple and small plugins, that are "good enough" to do what they propose to do.
-There's no configuration.
-There are meant to be used as a starting point for the user.
+These are very simple and small plugins, that are "good enough" to do what they propose to do, meant to be used as a starting point for the user.
 Using them with a plugin manager is not recommended.

 Neovim 0.7+ is required.